kyma-project/cli/docs/user/gen-docs/kyma_dashboard_stop.md

   -h, --help                    Help for the command
-      --kubeconfig string       Path to the Kyma kubeconfig file --show-extensions-error   Prints a possible error when fetching extensions fails --skip-extensions         Skip fetching extensions from the target Kyma environment
+      --kubeconfig string       Path to the Kyma kubeconfig file --show-extensions-error   Prints a possible error when fetching extensions fails --skip-extensions         Skips fetching extensions from the target Kyma environment
 ```

 ## See also